 The Camps America Built is a project facilitated by photographer Haruka Sakaguchi about the forced removal and incarceration of Japanese Americans during World War II.
 It documents Japanese American families as they make pilgrimages to the 10 concentration camps across the country to reflect on this dark chapter in American history.

-After Pearl Harbor, Keige Kaku was discharged from the U.S. Army, imprisoned in two concentration camps, and deported after refusing to declare “loyalty” to the United States.
+After Pearl Harbor, Keige Kaku was discharged from the U.S. Army, sent to camp, and deported to Japan after refusing to declare “loyalty” to the United States.
 Eighty years later, Keige’s son Henry embarks on a pilgrimage to retrace his father’s footsteps and confronts the question: What does it mean to be a “loyal” American?

-This project is dedicated to former incarcerees and their descendants, who revisit the past so we can better understand the present.
+This project is dedicated to the former incarcerees and their descendants, who teach us that remembrance is an act of resistance.